uashogeschoolutrecht/SEAA/README.md

 # SEAA: Semi-automatic Anonymization Algorithm
-A Python tool for detecting and anonymizing privacy-sensitive information in open-ended dutch survey responses or other open anwnsers.
+A Python tool for detecting and anonymizing privacy-sensitive information in open-ended Dutch survey responses or other open answers.

 ## Overview
 SEAA helps identify and anonymize potentially privacy-sensitive information in text responses, particularly useful for processing survey data.
 Any csv file with open answers can be processed.
 It uses dictionary-based matching that is updated by user interaction to: